BlueAsuka/ChiPoGen/README.md

     python train.py

-After training the model, a new folder named `params` will be generated and the trained weight file (.pth) can be found in this folder.
+After training the model, the trained weight file (.pth) can be found in `params`.
 For generation, run the following command in command line:

     python sample.py